v3rslu1s/Applied-Datascience/README.md

 | EH[nr.] | Endo/Exorotation coronal |
 | EL[nr.] | Endo/Exorotation humerus |

-Every recording was done with the FoB (Flock of Birds) system.
+Every recording was done with the [FoB (Flock of Birds)](https://est-kl.com/manufacturer/ascension/flock-of-birds.html) system.

-This system uses sensors attached to the skin of a patient to record the exact location of a bone using electromagnetic fields.
+This system uses sensors attached to a patient to record the exact location of a bone using electromagnetic fields.
 For each recording moment of a single sensor the FoB system stores a 3D matrix with the 3D position relative to the ‘black box’ that creates the electromagnetic fields.
 This 3D position is saved in plain text as a euler angle / rotation matrix.

 <details>
   <summary>_Example data: AB1.txt_</summary>